Ending corridor care

 Corridor care is bad for patients and bad for health care staff.

-Treating people in inappropriate spaces is unsafe, undignified and unacceptable.
+Treating people in inappropriate spaces like car parks and waiting rooms has become increasingly common.
+It's unsafe, undignified and unacceptable.

 Call it out to stamp it out